 Tuition-Free College For Recent High School Graduates

-Starting immediately, high school graduates from the Classes of 2020-23 don’t have to pay anything in tuition or mandatory fees at Maine’s community colleges if they enroll full-time while pursuing an associate degree or 1-year certificate program.
+Starting immediately, high school graduates from the Classes of 2020-25 don’t have to pay anything in tuition or mandatory fees at Maine’s community colleges while pursuing an associate degree or 1-year certificate program.

 Students must live in Maine while enrolled and accept all federal and state grants and scholarships awarded to them.
 Tuition and fees average $3,700 a year for a full-time student.